-D. Procedures for Modifying and/or Deleting Graduate Courses or Programs

-Approval for modifications and deletions of existing courses and programs is secured through the use of a Petition for New and Modified Graduate Course.
-Each course or program to be modified or deleted must be listed on a separate petition.
-The proposal is to be prepared as a petition with the members of the program and must be approved by the department chair, the graduate program director, the college level Graduate Council, the dean of the college that will have the primary evaluation responsibility for the course or program, the director of Graduate Studies, and the provost.
+D. Procedures for Modifying and/or Deleting Graduate Courses or Programs be listed on a separate petition.
+The proposal is to be prepared as a petition with the members of the program and must be approved by the department chair, the Dean, School of Graduate Studies, the college level Graduate Council, the dean of the college that will have the primary evaluation responsibility for the course or program, the Dean, School of Graduate Studies, and the provost.
 A department is defined for this purpose as an academic discipline.